 I started Dirigo Software Solutions in 2010, when the economic downturn caused me to be laid off.
 While not ideal, it did give me the push I needed to start my own business, so I could pursue my true passion, which is helping businesses to harness the power of technology and free themselves from unprofitable and unproductive work.

-Bitten by the computing bug when my father brought home a Tandy 1000 HX from Radio Shack, I have always been interested in the using code to automate work.
-I even did some basic coding on Approach in the Marines, in order to calculate physical fitness scores and generate reports.
+Bitten by the computing bug when my father brought home a Tandy 1000 HX from Radio Shack, I have always been interested in using code to automate work.
+I even did some basic coding on Lotus Approach in the Marines, in order to calculate physical fitness scores and generate reports.
 When I left the Marines in 1998, I decided to pursue a degree in Information Technology, which I later changed to Business Administration at USM and was then hired by UPS as a field support technician.
-Unfortunately, there were a few road bumps as I was activated twice in the Maine Army Nation Guard, losing four semesters.
-In 2005, when I finally graduated I left UPS to work my first software development company.
+Unfortunately, there were a few road bumps as I was activated twice in the Maine Army National Guard, losing four semesters.
+In 2005, when I finally graduated, I left UPS to work at my first software development job.
 Here I got first hand experience working with creating software to solve specific business challenges and how they are intertwined.
 How, when used correctly, software can really help businesses to succeed.
-While, I was not able to remain there due to circumstances outside of my control, it did give me the foundation I needed to start Dirigo Software Solutions.
+While I was not able to remain there due to circumstances outside of my control, it did give me the foundation I needed to start Dirigo Software Solutions.

 I am a life-long Mainer, with a small detour in the Marines.
 I love the quality of life it gives me and the beautiful scenery.
 A husband and father of three children, there is always something going on, but when I am free to do my own thing, I like to hike and read history books.